 IATA’s location identifiers are 3-letter codes assigned to airports that have commercial activity.
 These codes can also be given to bus stations, heliports, rail stations, and ferry terminals if they are involved in intermodal airline travel.

-These metropolitan area codes are widely used by online booking engines of airlines, OTAs, and other distributors as they greatly facilitate the flight search in or out of the entire region.
+These metropolitan area codes are widely used by booking engines of airlines, OTAs, and other distributors as they greatly facilitate the flight search in or out of the entire region.

 Accounting and prefix codes

-Note that the ticket number is not the same as the PNR (Passenger Name Record) number that’s created when the flight is booked but before the ticket is issued.
+Note that the ticket number is not the same as the PNR (Passenger Name Record) number that’s created when the flight is booked, but before the ticket is issued.

-One airline can apply for both codes if its operations involve both passenger and cargo service.
-For example, American Airlines has 001 as both accounting and prefix code, Air Canada has 014, Aeromexico has 139, etc.
+The difference between the accounting code and the prefix code is that the former pertains to passenger operations, and the latter concerns cargo transportation.
+One airline can apply for both codes if its operations involve passenger and cargo service; in this case, it’ll be the same 3-digit number.
+For example, American Airlines has 001 as both an accounting and a prefix code, Air Canada has 014, Aeromexico has 139, etc.

 Baggage tag issuer code (BTIC)